course-details-portlet

 Lectures, seminars, group sessions and exercises are given during the course.

-Course requirements: To take an exam, you must have attended 80 % of the course.
+To be able to be assigned a final grade for the course, the student must have attended 80 % of the course.
 The requirement of 80 % attendance and active participation is absolute.
 The legitimate absence of 20 % covers absence due to illness or other causes.
 Absence exceeding the 20 % limit is not accepted, even if it's caused by circumstances the student is not responsible for.
 In special cases, like serious or long-term illness, the student can be given individual education by application to the department.

 It is the student's responsibility to keep updated on messages from the department or the teacher on Blackboard.
-The course is taught in Norwegian only.
+The course language is Norwegian.

 Compulsory assignments